omari91/berlin-grid-project/README.md

 # Berlin Grid Digital Twin: From Simulation to Reality ⚡

 **A Python engineering project demonstrating the shift from "Copper" to "Code" in the German Energy Transition.**
+Compliant with VDE-AR-N 4110 & §14a EnWG Dimming Logic.

 [](https://www.python.org/)
 [](https://www.google.com/search?q=)